continual-nesy/KANDYBenchmark/README.md

   val_split: 0.1 # validation set split ratio.
 The test set is computed as (1.0 - train_split - val_split)
   noisy_color: True # Inject random noise to colors (while preserving semantic classes)?
   noisy_size: False # Inject random noise to sizes?
+  rot_noise: 0 # Randomly rotate atomic shapes?
+Values in [0, 360].
+Shapes in this task will not be randomly rotated
   positive_set: # Definition of the positive set for the task.
 It contains a list of possible samples.
   - stack: # Compositional operator: receives a list of subelements.
     - palindrome: